datarockets/ruby-style/README.md

 ## Code of Conduct

-Everyone interacting in the Datarockets::Style project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](CODE_OF_CONDUCT.md).
+Everyone interacting in the DatarocketsStyle project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](CODE_OF_CONDUCT.md).